Accessory Dwelling Unit Issue Summary

 Issue Overview

-An Additional Conversion Unit (ACU) is an expansion to existing property such as a garden unit in the basement or turning an attic space into a rental unit.
-Additional Dwelling Units are coach houses or a flat created on a property lot not necessarily attached to the primary residence.
-Generally speaking, ADU and ACU are terms used interchangeably.
-In Chicago there is an affordability component for property owners seeking to add more than one unit to a property.
+An Accessory Dwelling Unit (ADU) is an expansion to existing property, such as a garden unit in the basement or turning an attic space into a rental unit.
+These can include coach houses or a flat created on a property lot, not necessarily attached to the primary residence.
+In Chicago, there is an affordability component for property owners seeking to add more than one unit to a property.

 Legislative Outlook

 In May 2021, the city began accepting applications for ADUs in specific pilot zone areas.
-Over the past three years with the pilot program 250 units have been added with 26 of those units being “affordable.”
+It is estimated that roughly 400 ADUs have been created since 2021.
+Of those units, about 25-30 units are affordable (60 % AMI).

 Our Stance